KxSystems/docs/docs/wp/embedpy-lasso/index.md

 ---
-title: Machine learning <br/>Using embedPy to apply LASSO regression
+title: Machine learning <br/>Using embedPy to apply LASSO regression – White Papers – kdb+ and q documentation
 description: From its deep roots in financial technology Kx is expanding into new fields.
 It is important for q to communicate seamlessly with other technologies.
 The embedPy interface allows this to be done with Python.
 author: Samantha Gallagher
 date: October 2018